Articles of Incorporation and Rules

 3. When the Officer Election Management Committee has established and publicly announced an electronic method for submitting candidacy or recommendations, any member who wishes to submit candidacy or recommendations may do so by that electronic method, notwithstanding the provisions of the preceding paragraphs

-(Prohibition of multiple candidacies, etc.)
+(Prohibition of running for multiple positions simultaneously)

 2 The recommendation under the preceding paragraph shall be decided by a resolution of the Board of Directors.
 However, when the Board of Directors recommends candidates for auditor, it shall endeavor to hear the opinions of the auditors before making such a recommendation